lonb1234/jsBlackjack/README.md

 # jsBlackjack
-#First attempt at a javascript blackjack game..
+First attempt at a javascript blackjack game.
+Using HTML, CSS and javascript.